wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-virtual-desktops/includes/5-manage-windows-365.md

 2. In the Reprovision box, select **Yes**.
 The reprovision process will begin.

-After the new Cloud PC is created, Windows 365 sends access information to the new user.<br>
+After the new Cloud PC is created, Windows 365 sends access information to the new user.

 ### Resize a Cloud PC